ECTS

 Description

-The interactions between micro-organisms/micro-organisms, micro-organisms/higher organisms and micro-organisms/environment are taught in an ecosystemic context.
-The aim is to highlight the impact of disturbances or environmental forcing (local and global) on the spatio-temporal structuring of microbial communities and functions.
+Microorganism/microorganism, microorganism/higher organism, and microorganism/environment interactions are taught in an ecosystem context.
+The goal is to highlight the impact of environmental disturbances or forcings (local and global) on the spatio-temporal structuring of microbial communities and functions.

 Objectives

-- To know the complexity of microbial interactions in terrestrial and aquatic environments as well as the major role of microorganisms in the functioning of ecosystems;
+- Understand the complexity of microbial interactions in terrestrial and aquatic environments, as well as the major role of microorganisms in the functioning of ecosystems;

-- Be able to illustrate with examples the role of microorganisms in biogeochemical cycles, and their contribution to the stability and resilience of ecosystems.
+- Be able to illustrate, using examples, the role of microorganisms in biogeochemical cycles and their contribution to the stability and resilience of ecosystems.

-General Microbiology, Molecular and Genomic Biology and Ecology basics.
+General Microbiology, Molecular Biology and Genomics, and Fundamentals of Ecology.

 Recommended prerequisites*: microbial ecology